Count Dracula (1977 film): Plot

-Seward calls on his friend Abraham Van Helsing from Amsterdam for help with Lucy's strange illness.
-Although Van Helsing recognizes the symptoms and protects her bedroom with garlic, a wolf shatters the room's window; the shock kills Lucy's mother, and Lucy is found pale and nearly dead after another encounter with Dracula.
-Despite Van Helsing's efforts, she soon dies, but not before displaying signs of vampirism, such as a missing reflection and an uncharacteristic seductiveness and aggression when Holmwood comes to see her in her final moments.
+Seward summons his friend Abraham Van Helsing from Amsterdam to help with Lucy's strange illness.
+Although Van Helsing recognizes the symptoms and wards her bedroom with garlic, a wolf shatters the window.
+The shock kills Lucy's mother, and Lucy is found pale and nearly dead after another encounter with Dracula.
+Despite Van Helsing's efforts, she dies, but not before displaying signs of vampirism, such as a missing reflection and an uncharacteristic seductiveness and aggression when Holmwood comes to see her in her final moments.

-Seward accompanies Van Helsing to Lucy's grave, but find her coffin empty, and afterwards a child who is lost and alone, but who has been bitten by the now-vampiric Lucy.
-After reporting their findings to an incredulous Holmwood, he and Van Helsing and Seward return to Lucy's family crypt, finding her perched atop.
-Lucy soon approaches, now a vampire and feral, and attempts to entice Holmwood, but is forced to flee from Van Helsing's crucifix.
-Later in the tomb, Holmwood drives a wooden stake into Lucy's heart.
+Seward accompanies Van Helsing to Lucy's empty grave.
+She has bitten a lost child.
+An incredulous Holmwood returns with them to Lucy's family crypt and find her perched atop it.
+Now a vampire and feral, Lucy attempts to seduce Holmwood, but is forced to flee from Van Helsing's crucifix.
+Later, in the tomb, Holmwood drives a wooden stake into Lucy's heart.
 Van Helsing fills her mouth with garlic and cuts off her head.

-Harker, Van Helsing, Seward, and Holmwood all go to Carfax Abbey to sterilize Dracula's refuges – boxes of soil from his native Transylvania – with parts of the host used in the Eucharist.
+Harker, Van Helsing, Seward, and Holmwood all go to Carfax Abbey to sterilize Dracula's refuges—the boxes of soil from his native Transylvania – with parts of the host used in the Eucharist.
 Renfield realizes Dracula is now visiting Mina, and seeks to warn her and Seward.
-An enraged Dracula kills Renfield, who just manages to warn the others.
+Enraged, Dracula kills Renfield, who just manages to warn the others.
 They rush to find Mina in her bedroom, drinking blood from Dracula's chest.
 Dracula vanishes as they enter.
-Van Helsing touches and sears the hysterical Mina's forehead with a piece of a host, which scars her; she declares herself "unclean".
+Van Helsing touches the hysterical Mina's forehead with a piece of a host, which scars her; she declares herself "unclean".

-The Count flees back to his castle after losing all his other resting places; the others follow.
-Van Helsing and Mina go to the castle, while the others follow the Gypsies transporting Dracula's coffin.
+The Count flees back to his castle after losing all his other resting places; the friends follow.
+Van Helsing and Mina go to the castle, while the others pursue the Gypsies transporting Dracula's coffin.
 In the Transylvanian wilderness, Dracula's brides attempt to attack Van Helsing and Mina, but Van Helsing thwarts them with the host, and destroys them the following day.
 Harker, Seward, and Holmwood chase Dracula's carriage and fight the gypsies loyal to Dracula; Mina shoots one, saving Harker, but Holmwood is fatally wounded.
 The pursuers reach and open the coffin; inside, Dracula smiles because it is almost sunset.
 Realizing they have only moments left, Van Helsing mounts the carriage and drives a stake into the vampire's heart; the body disintegrates in a violent burst of smoke, leaving only his clothes and ashes.
-Mina's vampirism disappears, as does her forehead scar, and the group say a prayer of thanks.
+Mina's vampirism disappears, as does the scar on her forehead, and the group says a prayer of thanks.